-Prior to purchasing any substantial appliance or piece of furniture for your apartment, check to see if it will fit.
+Before purchasing any substantial appliance or piece of furniture for your apartment, check to see if it will fit.
 Keep your home’s room-by-room measurements handy when shopping, so you can compare and calculate quickly, and avoid a complicated return process.

 Ditch the Bulk: Bring in Trendy Bean Bag Furniture

 When you’re setting up a small apartment, don’t fall into the tradition trap.
 You don’t need huge, bulky and expensive lounge suites in your living room.
 Bean bag chairs and lounges are attractive, affordable, practical and versatile, and they’re perfect for today’s smaller spaces.
 Bean bags offer numerous other benefits apart from being colourful and cool.
 You’ll save tons of money, and you’ll be able to choose from a variety of styles and colours to fit your decor.
-When you want to change the room’s ambiance, or try out a new wall colour, just buy new bean bag chair covers to match.
+When you want to change the room’s ambience, or try out a new wall colour, just buy new bean bag chair covers to match.

 Bean bags don’t just look great; they’re extremely comfortable.
-They mold to the shape of your body, and you’ll never have to worry about them going flat.
+They mould to the shape of your body, and you’ll never have to worry about them going flat.
 You can adjust the level of firmness by adding or subtracting filling, so you always have the perfect seat for gaming or the ideal place to take a nap.
 Bean bag chair covers are durable and designed to withstand heavy use, and they’re easy to clean and maintain.